Eight Easy Ways to Make Year-End Giving Impactful

 Tax deduction limits.

-For donors who itemize deductions when filing their annual tax returns: 2022 deduction limits for gifts to public charities--including donor-advised funds--are 30% of adjusted gross income (AGI) for contributions of non-cash assets if the assets were held more than one year, and 60% of AGI for contributions of cash.
+For donors who itemize deductions when filing their annual tax returns: overall deductions for donations to public charities, including donor-advised funds, are generally limited to 50% of adjusted gross income (AGI).
+The limit increases to 60% of AGI for cash gifts, while the limit on donating appreciated non-cash assets held more than one year is 30% of AGI.
 Contribution amounts in excess of these deduction limits may be carried over up to five subsequent tax years.

-Thank you for your interest in investing in the greater good as you give to the causes you care about!
-Please be aware that charitable contributions received by December 31 qualify for charitable deductions on 2022 tax returns; some non-cash asset contributions have review and processing times spanning several weeks or longer.
+As we approach the close of another year, we thank you for joining us in the spirit of giving and reflecting on the power of our collective goodwill.
+Please be aware that charitable contributions received by December 31 qualify for charitable deductions on 2023 tax returns; some non-cash asset contributions have review and processing times spanning several weeks or longer.
 As always, please consult your advisor for additional information.